campbell17/campbell17-v2/journal/draft-PT-outline.md

     - Oh yeah, I guess we should spend some time on the thing people pay money for
 - **The 401killer**
     - Gobble gobble, you just took a $10k pay cut

+Other chapter ideas:
+- **This Could Work**
+  After years of winging it, we grasp onto a stateroom door floating by.
+We're saved.
+We can use this door to get ashore and build up a new boat.
+Wait, a rescue crew is headed our way.
+Is that...an anchor they're about to throw us? (put this just before the acquisition - it refers to using, then losing Shape Up)
+- **I got Pee in my Eye.
+Send Help.**
+  We're going slow.
+Let's add a week-long product-design-engineering quarterly planning sesh full of entire day-long meetings to discuss the color of shite.
+That'll fix it.
+- **Cheap Labor**
+  Gaze upon the healthy headcount.
+What we lack in talent density we will surely recoup with a robust and strictly-adhered-to process.
+It's a machine, you see, you put people at one end and amazing software comes out the other end.
+Right?
+- ****
+- **The Sketch Widget**
+  Let's not even look for an out-of-the-box solution for a geometry sketch tool.
+Let's build our own instead.
+Oh, there it is.
+Good thing we only wasted two weeks.
+- **The Mobile SDKillMeNow**
+  Let's do the same thing on mobile, except this time we DO build it and then completely git-stash all that a year later, spend 6 months talking about using out-of-the-box functionality for Mobile, and then spend another 2 months debating it more.
+- **The Great Rebuild of '24**
+  Suddenly, despite all evidence pointing to the opposite, we think we're capable of rebuilding the most widely used and relied-upon areas of the application.
+The Editor.
+The App Builder.
+The Data Viewer.
+In a vacuum, I welcome the idea.
+But my ass is sore from sitting in this chair for 4 years watching us bunt ourselves out on foul balls.
+Now we suddenly want to swing for the fences.
+Even our questionable leadership team can't approve a multi-quarter bet like this.
+-

 So much has been said on Twitter about this phenomenon already.
 Such as: